-Two weeks after surgery, Mandy met with Dr. Chapman to hear the pathology results.
+Two weeks after surgery, Mandy met with her doctor to hear the pathology results.
 The initial lab work indicated a high-grade serous carcinoma, the most malignant form of ovarian cancer.
 This type of ovarian cancer accounts for up to 70% of all cases.

 “Not the type of tumor you want to have,” says Mandy.

-After more study, the pathologist called Dr. Chapman with new information.
+After more study, the pathologist called her doctor with new information.
 Mandy had a rare type of ovarian cancer called endometrioid.
 This low-grade cancer comes with better outcomes.

-Dr. Chapman called Mandy at home on a Saturday.
+Mandy's doctor called her at home on a Saturday.
 “She told me my diagnosis had changed for the better!”
 Mandy says.

-Dr. Chapman and her colleagues on the cancer center’s tumor board recommended 6 rounds of chemotherapy for Mandy.
-After 4 rounds, her white blood cell levels were so low, Dr. Chapman discontinued the treatment.
+Mandy's doctor and her colleagues on the cancer center’s tumor board recommended 6 rounds of chemotherapy for Mandy.
+After 4 rounds, her white blood cell levels were so low, treatment was discontinued.